 The mixtures of chlorinated n-alkanes are produced by reacting normal paraffin fractions obtained from petroleum distillation with gaseous chlorine exothermically at 80-1200 C in the liquid phase.
 Ultraviolet light is often used to promote chlorination, particularly at higher chlorine levels.
 The linings of the reactor vessels must be inert (e.g., glass or steel) to avoid the formation of metal chlorides, which cause darkening of the product by decomposition.
 Additional procedures include solvent stripping and griding of the products as necessary (Zitko & Arsenault, 1974, IARC, 1990)

-Chlorinated paraffins have been produced in Argentina, Australia, Brazil, Bulgaria, Canada, Czechoslovakia, China, Germany, France, India, Italy, Japan, Mexico, Poland, Romania, Spain, South Africa, Taiwan, the UK, the USA and the former Soviet Union (IARC, 1990).
 Confirmed SCCP production has taken place at least in Italy, Germany, Romania, Slovakia and the UK (German Federal Environment Agency, 2015).
 According to the information collected by POPRC in 2015, CPs of various chain lengths were produced in the Russian Federation, India, China, Japan and Brazil.
 (UNEP/POPS/POPRC.11/10/Add.2).

-CPs were produced only in the USA until 1977, when the production began in Europe as well as Japan (Glüge et al., 2016).
+.
 Sverko et al. (2012) indicated total production estimates for SCCPs in the United States and Europe ranging from 7 500 to 11 300 t per year.
 Information submitted to POPRC in 2007 indicated that 150 t/year of SCCPs was produced in Brazil.
 (UNEP/POPS/POPRC.11/10/Add.2).
 Glüge et al (2016) estimated the current worldwide production of SCCPs at 165 000 t/year, whereas the global production of all CPs was estimated at 1 million tonnes.
 Share of SCCPs from total CP production was estimated at 15-20 %.

 Information on production often includes paraffins of all chain-lengths and degrees of chlorination and it may therefore not be possible to specifically address the production of SCCPs.
 For example in industrial mixtures from China, distinctions between CPs are made based on chlorination degrees rather than on carbon chain lengths (UNEP/POPS/POPRC.11/10/Add.2).
 Therefore the figures often include short-chained paraffins (C10-C13), but also other chain-length paraffins such as medium-chained chlorinated paraffins (MCCP), which are often used as alternatives to SCCPs.
 Nevertheless, as the reported environmental concentrations of SCCPs are higher in China than in other regions, it can be assumed that SCCPs are produced in China (van Mourik et al, 2016, Zhang et al., 2017).

-Nowadays the largest volume producer of CP is China (UNEP/POPS/POPRC.11/10/Add.2), and it was estimated that China produced approximately 20%-30% of the total global CPs between 2007-2013 (Jiang et al., 2017).
+Currently the largest volume producer of CP is China (UNEP/POPS/POPRC.11/10/Add.2), and it was estimated that China produced approximately 20%-30% of the total global CPs between 2007-2013 (Jiang et al., 2017).
 Depending on raw materials, some of the technical mixtures made by Chinese manufacturers may have been mixtures of SCCPs, MCCPs, and LCCPs (Glüge et al., 2016, Yin, 2016).
 The estimated annual production increased from 600 000 t (metric tonnes) in 2007 (Fiedler, 2010) to 1000 000 t/year in 2009 (Chen et al. 2011).
 European production estimates for all chlorinated alkanes in 2010 was 45 000 t.
-The USA reported production volumes for 2007 at 45 000 t, including both SCCP and MCCP.
+The USA reported production volumes for 2007 at 45 000 t, including both SCCPs and MCCPs.
 The Chlorinated Paraffins Industry Association (CPIA) submitted Annex E (2010) information on the yearly production of CPs in North America from 2000 to 2009.
 Production was approximately 3700 t in 2000, peaked at approximately 4 000 t in 2001, and steadily declined to approximately 800 tonnes in 2009.
 (UNEP/POPS/POPRC.11/10/Add.2).